 If you are confused between a laptop and a desktop for music production, we will help you make the correct pick.
-You could save hundreds of dollars for years to come if you make the right choice for your purpose.
+You could save hundreds of dollars for years if you make the right choice for your purpose.

 Desktop or Laptop For Music Production: Which Is Best & Why?